-Barn Swallow nesting was identified in one of the structures on the subject property during the first breeding bird survey however the structure had been demolished prior to the second survey.
+Barn Swallow nesting was identified in one of the structures on the subject property during the first breeding bird survey, however the structure had been demolished prior to the second survey.
 The status of that nest is unknown at the time of demolition.
+Notwithstanding, the proponent is prepared to install a Barn Swallow nesting shelter within the valleylands if the Town and LSRCA will accept the structure.